 The first edition of this chapter was written by Sean M. Collins and Barbara Cocanour.

 This is not intended to be a full review of the embryonic development of the cardiopulmonary system.
 Its purpose is limited to improving the physical therapist's understanding of the structural abnormalities underlying various congenital defects, as well as the consequences of premature birth.

 The heart begins development on gestational day 19 as a pair of lateral endocardial tubes in the cardiogenic area, in a horseshoe–shaped formation in the buccopharyngeal area that later forms the pericardial cavity (Fig. 4-1).
 The lateral endocardial tubes fuse to form the primitive heart tube, which begins beating on day 22 and circulating blood on day 24.
 The paired dorsal aortae form outflow tracts on the cranial end of the primitive heart tube, and three bilateral pairs of inflow tubes connect with the caudal end to form the vitelline, umbilical, and the common cardinal veins.2

 Timeline: Formation of the heart.
 (Reprinted from Larsen WJ.
 Human Embryology.
-Copyright ...
+Copyright 1993, with ...